drivecrux/drivecrux.github.io/_posts/2020-05-11-chrome-extension.md

 categories: jekyll pixyll
 ---

 We all love to customize our browsers and extensions are just perfect for doing that.
-Time after time we wonder, what if there is an easier and faster way of doing something while browsing. <br>
+Time after time we wonder, what if there is an easier and faster way of doing something while browsing. <br/><br/>
 From finding discount codes to reading in a dark mode, there are a whole plethora of extensions that we could use.
-And let me tell you, they do help in increasing our productivity while browsing.
+And let me tell you, they do help in increasing our productivity while browsing. <br/><br/>
 So, let us try to build a simple chrome extension for skipping Ads on youtube.
-After this tutorial you can even build your own chrome extension whenver required.
+After this tutorial you can optimize your browsing by creating your own chrome extension.

+---
 ## Creating directory for files
 The first step is to create a folder for storing our extension files.
 * Let us make a folder as <span class="red">my-extension</span> and move into it.